haiku/website/content/get-haiku/r1beta3/_index.md

 ### Direct Download Locations

 If you choose to download an image, please select from the list of available mirrors below.
 Mirrors are in no specific order.
-{{<"Not all mirrors may be online."
-"Please choose another mirror if you encounter a failure.
+{{< alert-info "Not all mirrors may be online" "Please choose another mirror if you encounter a failure.
 It is recommended you choose the mirror closest to your geographical location.">}}

 <div class="nolinks">
 <table id="mirrors" class="table thead-dark table-hover">